MarcTschudin/wearebeautiful.info/docs/import-format.md

 * screenshot.jpg               - A screenshot of the model as shown on the site, suitable for previewing the model

-File contents for upload with sevolop.sh
+File contents for upload with "Upload raw bundle" processed on a virtual machine
 -------------

 In order to import an model files into the site, the file needs to be in a ZIP compressed file containing: